 Trash and Hair Deposition

 Especially when they clean spaces with long-haired dogs or thick carpets, Roombas frequently gather hair, thread, and other debris in their brush compartments.
-The accumulation of material may jam the brushes or entangle the brushes around the axles, impeding their free rotation.
+The accumulation of material may jam the brushes or entangle them around the axles, impeding their free rotation.

 Exhausted Brush Bearings